Sebalvarez97/mutants-go/README.md

     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2MDkwMTU2MTAsImlkIjoibWFnbmV0byIsIm9yaWdfaWF0IjoxNjA5MDE0NzEwfQ.TlX3Y5tRqSkH-A5vvLvbE1VcCH6K_OhP1LWkK13IOS0"
 }
 ```
 You can find the JWT in the response body.token.
-This is used for authentication to the API sending it in header "Authentication: Bearer ${token}".
+This is used for authentication to the API sending it in header "Authorization: Bearer ${token}".

 ***Important*** The token expires every 15 minutes and you can refresh it if it was created less than 20 minutes ago.
 If you need to refresh it use this request:

 ##### REQUEST:
 GET &rarr; /auth/refresh_token

-Header: "Authentication: Bearer ${token_you_want_to_refresh}"
+Header: "Authorization: Bearer ${token_you_want_to_refresh}"
 ##### RESPONSE:
 ```json
 {